synereo/blog.synereo.com/_posts/2015-12-13-Synereo-Update-09.12-Scribed.markdown

 Greg spoke with TCS, a large software services supplier (TATA) in India who is looking to implement blockchain services for their merchants.

 #### Regulation on high level
-Greg discussed smart contracts and securities with a panel of Australian regulators and legal expertsm including [*Lawrence Lessig*](https://en.wikipedia.org/wiki/Lawrence_Lessig).
+Greg discussed smart contracts and securities with a panel of Australian regulators and legal expertsm including [**Lawrence Lessig**](https://en.wikipedia.org/wiki/Lawrence_Lessig).
 He explained some differences between contracts in the legal world, vs smart contracts capable of autonomous agency.

 #### Concerns about Proof of Stake
 Greg has been working with Ethereum on Casper, a 'proof of stake' protocol that could replace the expensive 'proof of work' system for verifying transactions on the blockchain.
 He is concerned that Casper might enable an attack against a transaction by pricing it out of the scheduling queue.

 #### GLoSEval
-Greg is working to patch a known bug in glosEval.
+Greg is working to patch a known bug in GLoSEval.
 Justin's importer has been pounding at it, causing server bounces and service bounces.

 #### Eric & Dina help Noy with UI/design
-Greg met with Eric & Dina.
+Greg met with Eric & Dina, two world class experts in crafting user experiences.
 Dor confirms that the couple will be helping Noy design Synereo's new user interface.

 ### [LivelyGig Update](https://youtu.be/JH4GLfccKY8?t=900) <BR>

-Ed is working on instructions to ease the setting up of an ami on Amazon AWS.
+Ed is working on instructions to ease the setting up of an AMI on Amazon AWS.
 He wants to get multiple nodes going so that we can start hitting the restful API.

 #### Inspect traffic
-Ed set up a sniffer to inspect the html traffic between splicious and the web server in order to better document the glosEval API.
+Ed set up a sniffer to inspect the HTML traffic between Splicious and the web server in order to better document the glosEval API.
 This is necessary to help the group in India (Nirvanic Labs) who is writing the user interface for LivelyGig.

 #### Presentation in San Diego, Inside Bitcoins
 Ed will be speaking at "inside bitcoins" in San Diego next week.
 To get an idea of how many bitcoin and blockchain startups there are, Ed refers us to a dashboard on William Mougayar’'s website: